TomasMikula/libretto/docs/basics.md

 ### Immediate signals

-There are primitive blocks that fire a signal immediately.
-More precisely, as soon as the branch containing the block becomes active, but we haven't seen any branching operators yet.
+There are primitive components that fire a signal immediately.
+More precisely, as soon as the branch containing the component becomes active, but we haven't seen any branching operators yet.
 These are

 ```scala
 //  ┏━━━━━━━━━━━━┓               ┏━━━━━━━━━━━━━━┓